dynatrace-wwse/codespaces-synchronizer/docs/instantiation-types.md

 - The `Makefile` defines a `start` target, which sources `makefile.sh` and calls the `start` function.
 - The `start` function:
 	- Checks if the container (`dt-enablement`) is running:
-		- If running, attaches a new shell to it.
+		- If running, attaches a new shell to it (like creating more Terminals on VS Code).
 		- If stopped, removes and recreates the container.
 		- If the image is missing, builds it and then runs the container.
 	- All required ports, volumes, and environment variables are set up automatically.
 	- The container is started with the correct working directory and post-create/start scripts, just like in Codespaces or Dev Containers.

-You can customize the image or container behavior by editing `.devcontainer/Makefile` and `.devcontainer/makefile.sh`.

-- Secrets like `DT_TENANT`, `DT_OPERATOR_TOKEN`, and `DT_INGEST_TOKEN` are injected automatically in Codespaces and can be set via `.env` for local runs.
-- See `.devcontainer/devcontainer.json` for details.